Lemoncode/react-hooks-by-example/06-ajax-field-change/Readme.md

 npm install
 ```

-- Let's open the _demo.js_, and let's add an entry in the state that stores the current search filter, and another in which it stores a list of users.
+- Let's open the _demo.js_, and let's add an entry in the state that stores the current search filter, and another state in which we
+  are going to store a list of users.

 _./src/demo.tsx_